Two Classic Sega Games Are Coming to Nintendo Switch This Month

 Videos by ComicBook.com

-Take Sonic and Tails on a high-speed adventure, or match those cute Puyos and set a high score.
+Rescue the children of the Oboro clan as the heroic Joe Musashi, or defeat enemies for coins as the courageous Opa-Opa.

-SEGA AGES Sonic The Hedgehog 2 and SEGA AGES Puyo Puyo 2 both launch February 20 for the Nintendo Switch!https://t.co/cPZvHUSwqv pic.twitter.com/iqkrBtl2pD— SEGA (@SEGA) February 6, 2020
+SEGA AGES Shinobi and SEGA AGES Fantasy Zone both launch January 23 for the Nintendo Switch!https://t.co/thn1utkCEW pic.twitter.com/pvrHXTE75V— SEGA (@SEGA) January 9, 2020

 Below, you can read more about each game:

-Sonic the Hedgehog 2: “Hailed as one of the most successful games for the Genesis (Mega Drive), Sonic the Hedgehog 2 garnered critical acclaim swiftly after its 1992 release.
-Follow Sonic and Tails (in his series debut!) as they team up against the nefarious Dr. Eggman in order to save the Chaos Emeralds from the clutches of evil.”
+Sega Ages Fantasy Zone: “An interplanetary monetary system collapses as its funds are mysteriously funneled towards the construction of a fortress in the Fantasy Zone.
+It’s up to Opa-Opa to rescue the Fantasy Zone and find the culprit responsible!
+Eliminate all the bases to reach the end boss and advance to the next level.
+Use lasers and bombs to destroy all enemies and take advantage of weapon and engine upgrades!
+Want a change in palette?
+Play as Opa-Opa’s brother, Upa-Upa!”

-Puyo Puyo 2: “Puyo Puyo 2 (also known as Puyo Puyo Tsu) is considered one of the biggest arcade games of all time in Japan.
-This sequel introduced an improved ruleset along with the ability to offset Garbage Puyo sent by your opponent by creating Puyo chains of your own.
-Swap between Single Puyo Puyo, Double Puyo Puyo, and Endless Puyo Puyo game modes for even more Puyo fun in this classic puzzle experience.”
+Sega Ages Shinobi: “Ninjutsu master Joe Musashi returns in this classic side-scrolling platformer.
+Utilize shurikens, throwing knives, and more to defeat the enemy and free the hostages.
+Need more time?
+Use the rewind feature to move back in time to make sure you’re using your best moves.
+Challenge the Sega Ages version of Shinobi by using the newly added melee button for a special bonus score.
+Or if you prefer something more achievable, try out the Ages mode and Joe Musashi will have upgraded weapons and increased durability.”

-For more news, media, and information on the Nintendo Switch, be sure to check out all our previous and extensive coverage of the console — and everything related to it — by clicking right here.
+For coverage on the Nintendo Switch — including all the recent news, media, rumors, and leaks — be sure to take a gander at all of our past and recent coverage of the console by clicking right here.